 What we seek to tell – and what we believe is important to tell – is not the story of globalisation’s waste left behind.
 What we want to render visible, and palpable, are the material traces of global connections and the ways flotsam acquires afterlives.
 We thereby see this exhibition project as a fleeting yet methodological intervention into the journeys of highland flotsam.

 Rather than to collect stuff and archive it in the belly of a museum, we redirect things for the purpose of a temporary assemblage of narrative material.
 After the exhibition, we plan to set them free again, sending them on unknown onward journeys.
 What will remain are memories, perhaps a smile or two about such unexpected diversions, and a documentation of the project in the form of an exhibition catalogue.

 This exhibition project is tightly interwoven with the ERC Starting Grant project "Remoteness & Connectivity: Highland Asia in the World" but also an international collaborative endeavour.
-We did a "call for stuff" in January 2018 to gather flotsam from all over the world and are currently in the process of curating the final exhibition, which is scheduled for May/June at the Köşk Art Gallery, Munich.
+We did a "call for stuff" in January 2018 to gather flotsam from all over the world.
+The exhibition takes place in May/June 2019 at Köşk, Munich.

 Ardener, Edwin.
 2012.
 “Remote areas: some theoretical considerations.”
 HAU: Journal of Ethnographic Theory 2 (1): 519–33.

 Exhibition at Köşk, Munich